 Go to the Parks Anyway (For Food and Fun)

 Yearly vacations are a time to let loose and have fun.
 So, break your own rule and head to the parks anyway!
-Believe it or not, every major theme park in Orlando caters to grown ups.
-After all, there is a huge local population that enjoys these parks as much as visitors.
+Believe it or not, every major theme park in Orlando caters to grown-ups.
+After all, there is a huge local population that enjoys these parks as much as little ones.